-E-mail: lorna.french@edinburgh.gov.uk
+E-mail: lynne.binnie@edinburgh.gov.uk | Tel: 0131 469 3186

 Report

 Maximising Models of Attendance

 2. Executive Summary

 - 2.1 This report responds to the Addendum by the SNP group at Education, Children, and Families Committee 7 November 2023 Item 7.6 and the committee agreement to provide an update on the outcome of the consultation and proposed new model for managing attendance. - 2.2 This report provides an overview of the outcome of the consultation and the resulting proposals for maximising attendance in the City of Edinburgh's schools, including refreshed policy and procedures and a proposal for the redesign of the Educational Welfare Service.